vernemq/docker-vernemq/helm/vernemq/README.md

 ## Prerequisites

-- Kubernetes 1.9, of 1.5 with Beta features enabled
+- Kubernetes 1.9, or 1.5 with Beta features enabled

 ## Installing the Chart